 Credit risk is managed on a group basis.

-For banks and financial institutions, only independently rated parties with a minimum rating of 'C' are accepted.
-If customers are independently rated, these ratings are used.
+For banks and financial institutions, the Fund has established policies whereby the majority of bank balances are held with independently rated parties with a minimum rating of ['C'].

-Otherwise, if there is no independent rating, management assesses the credit quality of the customer, taking into account its financial position, past experience and other factors.
-Individual credit limits and credit terms are set based on the credit quality of the customer in accordance with limits set by the Executive Committee.
+If wholesale customers are independently rated, these ratings are used.
+Otherwise, if there is no independent rating, Management assesses the credit quality of the customer, taking into account its financial position, past experience and other factors.
+[Individual credit limits and credit terms are set based on the credit quality of the customer in accordance with limits set by the Executive Committee.
 The utilisation of credit limits is regularly monitored.
+Sales to retail customers are settled in cash or using major credit cards.]